IISSI2-IS/DeliverUS-Backend/README.md

 ## Non-functional requirements
-### Devices and operating systems
+### Portability
-The system has to provide users the possibility to be accessed through the most popular operating systems for mobile and desktop devices.
+The system has to provide users the possibility to be accessed and run through the most popular operating systems for mobile and desktop devices.

 ### Security
 Backend should include basic measures to prevent general security holes to be exploited such as: sql injection, contentSecurityPolicy, crossOriginEmbedderPolicy, crossOriginOpenerPolicy, crossOriginResourcePolicy, dnsPrefetchControl, expectCt, frameguard, hidePoweredBy, helmet.hsts, ieNoOpen, noSniff, originAgentCluster, permittedCrossDomainPolicies, referrerPolicy, xssFilter.

+For login and authentication purposes, a password, a token and a tokenExpiration (token authentication strategy) date should also be stored for users.

 Note: This subject does not focus on security topics, but we will use libraries made by cybersecurity experts that will help us to include these measures.
 In Node.js ecosystem, Sequelize includes data sanitization and other measures to prevent SQL injection attacks and we will use the helmet package for the rest of potential security holes when publishing REST services.

 ### Scalability
-The system should use a stack of technologies that could be deployed in more than one machine.
+The system should use a stack of technologies that could be deployed in more than one machine, horizontal scalability ready.

 ## Proposed architecture
 Once that requirements have been analyzed by our company's software architects, the following general architecture is proposed: